eecs280staff/tutorials/docs/setup_gdb.md

 </div>

 ### Inspect
 Print the value of a variable with `p`.
 If you have trouble viewing the contents of a `vector`, see the [Pretty Printing STL Containers with `gdb`](#pretty-printing-stl-containers-with-gdb) section.
+(Here's an explanation of why the [capacity](https://cplusplus.com/reference/vector/vector/capacity/) is 4 when the length is 3.)

 ```
 (gdb) p data